Bridge battle

 Just tossing out the basic idea, for those who have asked.
 Should you tinker with it, leave a comment here and tell the world what you came up with!

 Header image: I have no image that illustrates the topic of this article, so enjoy this in-Seine view of knights battling over a famed river in France.
-Or maybe it’s engineers, fighting over who made the bridge too short.
+Or maybe it’s engineers, fighting over who made this tiny bridge too short.

 2 Comments